spotify/fmt-maven-plugin/README.md

 `skipSortingImports` is whether the plugin should skip sorting imports.

+`skipSourceDirectory` is whether the plugin should skip formatting/checking the `sourceDirectory`.
+It defaults to `false`.

+`skipTestSourceDirectory` is whether the plugin should skip formatting/checking the `testSourceDirectory`.
+It defaults to `false`.

 `style` sets the formatter style to be _google_ or _aosp_.
 By default this is 'google'.
 Projects using Android conventions may prefer `aosp`.

 example: